BRIDE AND BODY

 THE WIFE OF THE HEBREW SCRIPTURES

 The figure of nuptial and married relations as representing the spiritual union of God with His people is not one confined to the Greek sacred writings; it is most pronounced in the Hebrew Scriptures.
-But before we begin an examination of the Scriptures it will be not out of place to look at the Hebrew betrothal and marriage customs, that we may know what is meant when certain expressions are used.
+But before we begin an examination of the Scriptures it will be not out of place to look at the Hebrew betrothal and marriage customs, so that we may know what is meant when certain expressions are used.
 If we fail to inform ourselves we shall be unconsciously trying to bend the figures to make them fit our Western ideas of and customs pertaining to marriage.

 The customs of Oriental people generally and of the Hebrews in particular differ from our own in regard to the preliminaries of marriage as well as the ceremonies attending the rite itself.

-The choice of the bride devolved not on the bridegroom but on some one of his relatives, or upon a friend chosen for the purpose.
-Isaac did not himself go in search of a bride, but Abraham sent his trusted superintendent Eliezer; and that narrative contributes no small portion to the charm of our record of patriarchal life (Gen.24).
+The choice of the bride devolved not on the bridegroom but on someone of his relatives, or upon a friend chosen for the purpose.
+Isaac did not himself go in search of a bride, but Abraham sent his trusted superintendent Eliezer; that narrative contributes no small portion to the charm of our record of patriarchal life (Gen.24).
 Hagar chose a wife for Ishmael (Gen.21:21).
 Isaac directed Jacob in his choice (Gen.28:1).
 Judah selected a wife for Er (Gen.38:6).

 The son was not necessarily disinterested nor even voiceless in the matter; for parents made proposals at the instance of their sons in the cases of Shechem (Gen.34:4,8) and Samson (Judges 14:1-10).
-Usually the proposal came from the family or representative of the bridegroom-to-be; but when there were differences of rank the bride was occasionally offered by the father of the damsel, as by Jethro to Moses (Ex.2:21), by Caleb to Othniel (Joshua 15:17), and by Saul to David (1 Sam.18:27).
+Usually, the proposal came from the family or representative of the bridegroom-to-be; but when there were differences of rank the bride was occasionally offered by the father of the damsel, as by Jethro to Moses (Ex.2:21), by Caleb to Othniel (Joshua 15:17), and by Saul to David (1 Sam.18:27).

 After the selection of the bride came the espousal, which was so formal and so public as to be more nearly like our American wedding; though traces of such betrothals still exist in some European countries.
 This proceeding was undertaken by a friend or legal representative on the part of the bridegroom and by the parents on the part of the bride.
-The ceremony was confirmed by oaths and accompanied with presents to the bride—neither of the contracting parties, however, being present.
+The ceremony was confirmed by oaths and accompanied by presents to the bride—neither of the contracting parties, however, being present.

-Immediately upon betrothal a woman lost all right to her own property and it became vested in the husband.
+Immediately upon betrothal, a woman lost all rights to her own property and it became vested in the husband.
 In a word, all the legal obligations that were ever assumed by either bride or bridegroom were assumed at the espousal; and with our Western conceptions of marriage, that was the marriage, but not so in Scriptural terms.
 And unfaithfulness on the part of the bride between the time of betrothal and consummation was punishable in the same manner as faithlessness after consummation of the marriage (Deut.22:23,24).